OSUOSC/constitution_change/Constitution.md

 ## Section 4 - Replacing Officers

-If an officer is either removed or resigns during their term, the remaining officers shall replace the missing officer given that all rules set forth by The Ohio State University are followed.
+If an Officer is either removed or resigns during their term, the remaining Officers shall replace the missing officer given that all rules set forth by The Ohio State University are followed.

 ## Section 5 - Advisors